studio1902/statamic-peak-docs/docs/features/images.md

 # Images

+> Assets uploaded to the Images container will be resized to a max width of `2500` pixels.
+This can be changed in `config/statamic/assets.php`.

 Peak comes with a picture partial that will add responsive sourcesets to your images.
 In `resources/views/components/_figure.antlers.html` you can see an example of how to include the picture partial.
 It accepts the following arguments:

 * `image`: *asset*, the actual image variable.